 Diamond-Like Carbon (DLC)

-DLC coatings are used across many industries in magnetic storage disks, car and engine parts, biomedical implants, and cutting and forming tools.
-They are a preferred choice in defense and security applications where the external optic necessitates anti-reflective properties and demands high durability to withstand harsh environmental conditions.
+Diamond-like coatings are used across many industries in magnetic storage disks, car and engine parts, biomedical implants, and cutting and forming tools.
+They are a preferred choice in defense and security applications where environmental factors necessitate an anti-reflective coating with high durability and ability to withstand harsh conditions.

-While inherent property concerns of DLC, such as compressive stress, can be controlled with process input settings, the real Achilles heel of a DLC coating are Pinholes – common to systems that coat up.
+While inherent property concerns of a diamond-like coating, such as compressive stress, can be controlled with process input settings, the real Achilles heel of a DLC coating are Pinholes – common to systems that coat up.

 EMF’s custom-designed DLC coating chamber deposits the carbon towards the top of the chamber which results in optical coatings with virtually zero pinholes.
 In addition, its Plasma-Enhanced Chemical Vapor Deposition (PE-CVD) technique results in a superior quality product.
 Several other design and process enhancements eliminates the four most common customer issues associated with coatings – pinholes, uniformity, stress and adhesion.